oceanprotocol-archive/OEPs/7/README.md

 #### DID Resolver

-The resolving capabilities will be encapsulated in the Ocean Client libraries (Javascript, Python, ..), allowing to resolve a DDO directly interacting with the KEEPER.
+The resolving capabilities will be encapsulated in the Ocean Client libraries (Javascript, Python, ..), allowing to resolve a DID Document directly interacting with the KEEPER.
 No third-party requests or API need to be integrated.
 This allows to have a simple a seam-less integration from the consumer side.

 Only calling to the `getAttribute` method about an specific DID would be possible to get the public url associated to that DID.
-This logic could be encapsulated in the client libraries in different languages, allowing to the client applications to get the attributes enabling to resolve the DDO associated to the DID.
+This logic could be encapsulated in the client libraries in different languages, allowing to the client applications to get the attributes enabling to resolve the DID Document associated to the DID.
-Using this information a consumer can query directly to the provider able to return the DDO.
+Using this information a consumer can query directly to the provider able to return the DID Document.

 ### Assets Identification